 This is Darren Aronofsky’s show, and he enthusiastically delivers a full spectacle.

-The film’s crucial element is the manner in which the filmmaker peels back Nina’s psyche.
-Although she’s obviously disturbed from the very beginning, it’s in watching her devolve piece by piece that makes Black Swan such a fascinating film.
+The filmmaker’s crucial feat is the manner in which he peels back Nina’s psyche.
+Although she’s obviously disturbed from the very beginning, it’s in watching her devolve piece by piece that makes Black Swan such a fascinating experience.

 Visceral Natalie Portman

-The film’s artistic triumph is in no small part a result of Natalie Portman’s performance.
+Admittedly, Aronofsky’s psychological thriller is an artistic triumph in no small part as a result of Natalie Portman’s performance.
 Although I don’t think Portman is an especially great actress, when she rises to the challenge, she does so with visceral force.

 Does Nina have what it takes to become the Black Swan?